aevyrie/bevy_mod_raycast/README.md

 ## Uses

 This plugin makes it simple to create ray casting sources, such as a transform (first person, third person shooter), or screenspace coordinates (mouse picking).
-Rays are shot from these sources every frame using a bevy system, and the intersections are stored in the ray casting source's component.

 - Only meshes that you mark with a component will be checked for intersections.
 - You can define which ray casting source(s) should interact with which mesh(es) by marking grouped sources and targets with the same type.
 - This plugin also provides some functionality to compute the intersection of rays with primitive shapes.
 - Acceleration is provided using Bevy's AABBs and visibility culling.
+- An immediate mode API is provided to allow raycasts on demand, as well as raycasting using components updated once per frame.

 ## Alternatives